garronej/evt/docs/api/ctx.md

 }
 ```

-Be the download sussesfull or not this use of Ctx enforce that there is no left over handlers on the Evt passed as input once the download attempt has completed.
+Be the download successful or not this use of Ctx enforce that there is no left over handlers on the Evt passed as input once the download attempt has completed.

 Run the example